Information about Alexandria Museum, tour, Booking

 Further details about Alexandria Museums:

 Alexandria Museums also featured by Graeco Roman Museum.
 The museum built in 1892 as a small building located on Horreya Road.
 In 1895 it transferred to the present site near Gamal Abdul Nasser Road.
 In fact, it started with eleven galleries and enlarged in later renovation stages.
 Moreover, the 25th gallery inaugurated in 1984.
 Graeco Roman Museum contains a big variety of coins from different countries.
-They are arranged and dating back from 630 BC to the Ottoman period in the 19th century.
+They arranged and dated back to 630 BC to the Ottoman period in the 19th century.
 The collection covers the period from the 3rd century BC to the 7th century AD.
 It is indeed a fascinating record of civilization.
 Graeco Roman Museum contains indeed hundreds of precious antiques.